openstack/openstack-manuals/doc/contributor-guide/source/blueprints-and-specs.rst

 Installation Guides
 -------------------

-The OpenStack Installation Guide describes a manual install process for multiple distributions based on the following packaging systems:
+The OpenStack Installation Tutorials and Guides describe a manual install process for multiple distributions based on the following packaging systems:

 .. list-table::
    :header-rows: 1